freenas/freenas-docs/userguide/services.rst

 -----

 Refer to :ref:`Block (iSCSI)` for instructions on configuring iSCSI.
-To start the iSCSI service, click its entry in "Services".
+To start the iSCSI service, click its entry in :guilabel:`Services`.

 .. note:: A warning message is shown if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to